 I work extra hard to keep as much as possible out of landfills.

-Use the American Textile Recycling Service website to locate a clothing and shoe recycling bin.
-This is a great option to dispose of damaged clothing and rugs, work uniforms and personalized items such as high school letter jackets that can’t be donated.
+Also, the American Textile Recycling Service offers clothing and shoe recycling bins across several states.
+Both are great options for disposing of damaged clothing and even personalized items such as school and work uniforms and high school letter jackets that can’t be donated.

 Several charities accept wedding gowns and other formal attire to create infant burial gowns that are provided to hospitals and funeral homes, including Baby Gowns for Eternity.
 For prom dresses, The Giving Gown Foundation accepts gowns appropriate for Prom year-round.
 Gowns can be donated at any Houston-area Tide Dry Cleaners.